Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 Building teams was his forte, says Weingarten, his partner at Venable.
 When they worked on cases together, they’d good-cop, bad-cop the opposing side.
 Emhoff was always the good cop.

 At Venable, he was set up on a blind date with Harris, who was California’s attorney general.
 Their origin story is finely honed, too, laid out in Harris’s 2019 memoir, “The Truths We Hold.”
 Emhoff texted her from a Los Angeles Lakers game.
-He left her a long, rambling voice mail by way of introduction; it was awkward but she found it endearing.
+He left her a long, rambling voice mail by way of introduction; it was awkward, but she found it endearing.
 She flew down to Los Angeles for their first date.
 Early the next morning, Emhoff sent her an email: “I’m too old to play games, or hide the ball.
 I really like you and I want to see if we can make this work.”

 The budding relationship was sotto voce.